libertasX/registration-and-login-form/README.md

 # registration_form
+The Frontend is buil with HTML/CSS.
-with HTML/CSS and PHP and MySQL
+The Frontend is build with JavaScript For selecting and insert data I use PHP and MySQL as databse.